-The ASEAN Economic Community (AEC), a regional initiative designed to transform Southeast Asia into a more unified and competitive market zone, is scheduled to go into full effect in December 2015, but attitudes among journalists and policy analysts about the plausibility of meeting the current schedule remain mixed.
+The ASEAN Economic Community (AEC), a regional initiative designed to transform Southeast Asia into a more unified and competitive market zone, is scheduled to go into full effect in December 2015.
+Yet doubts remain that the current schedule will be met.
 While some commentators show signs of optimism, others believe that the AEC, and in some cases ASEAN itself, is doomed to failure.
-This report will look at the history and current state of the AEC in order to draw insights on the opportunities and obstacles to further economic integration, a process that is already well underway but will face many challenges in the coming years.

 ASEAN Economic Integration: History and Progress to Date

 In the long-term history of ASEAN, the current drive towards regional economic integration is a relatively recent phenomenon.
 When ASEAN was initiated in 1967, it was structured primarily as a regional peacekeeping and security bloc by its founding members (Thailand, Malaysia, Singapore, Indonesia and the Philippines), who sought to counter the growing threats of communism and intervention from outside powers that had turned much of Indochina into a war zone at that time.
 By the time Brunei joined in 1984, economic development was a discrete part of the agenda as well, but it wasn’t until the 1990s, and especially the late 1990s when the so-called CMLV countries (Cambodia, Myanmar, Lao PDR and Vietnam) were admitted to the organization, that efforts to promote genuine economic integration began in earnest.